knobsdao/apertus/README.md

 # apertus
 A rhizomatic, sustainable and scalable community around decentralization with a first node in Caracas, Venezuela.

 Caracas is one the crypto capitals of the world.
 Its [transaction numbers](https://anacoinda.github.io/localbitcoins/all.html) and [trade volume](https://www.usefultulips.org/VES_Page.html) influence the entire Western Hemisphere.
-Yet, complexity determines the health of a civilization, and the abundance of miners and traders is sadly faced with a lack of startups, innovators and developers.
+Yet, complexity determines the health of a civilization, and the abundance of miners and traders is sadly faced with a lack of startups, innovators and developers using blockchain technology.
 We aim to change this by fostering a community around ETH.

 In a first stage, the community will operate from a co-working space and maintain a virtual presence.
 The core pillars of the community are: Education (general and technical), Research, Public Policy, Ecosystem Development and Sustainability.